 Growing up Mum would made Savory Syrniki, a fried tvorog (quark) pancake (pronounced sYr-nee-key) usually on a Saturday morning, and we devoured them, drenched in sour cream.
-Syrniki were a treat, as mum had to make the Tvorog beforehand.
+This breakfast was a treat, as mum had to make the Tvorog beforehand.
 When I went to Latvia in 1991 on an outreach trip with an American team, the hotel made Syrniki and they tasted just like my mum made.
 I was the only person to devour them as most American teenagers didn’t like the Tvorog taste, oh well, more for me!
 I love this savory breakfast!

 but not really.
-I like Syrniki to be savory, which means no added sugar, vanilla or icing sugar.
+I like them to be savory, which means no added sugar, vanilla or icing sugar.
 This reminds me of my mum’s Syrniki, easy to make, ready to be devoured.
 Serve with lots of sour cream and enjoy.
 Bon Appetit! Приятного аппетита!

 Savory Syrniki (Сырники)

 Russian Syrniki, made from Tvorog or Farmers Cheese are a delicious quark cheese patty.
 Crispy on the outside, creamy on the inside, topped with sour cream.

 - 1/2 teaspoon salt to taste

 - *less flour is better to use I like to use 1/2 cup of flour as it's less sticky and reminds me of Blini stuffed with Tvorog.